MicrosoftDocs/power-platform/power-platform/admin/troubleshoot-set-up-sharepoint-online.md

 <!--The most common cause for the Documents associated grid not loading is the corrupted FetchXML and LayoutXML.
 These sections could be corrupted due to many reasons.
 The most common of them is through customizing the entity/grid view, adding/removing columns, and other similar customizations. -->

-Corrupted FetXML or LayoutXML can cause any of the following issues:
+Corrupted FetchXML or LayoutXML can cause any of the following issues:

 * Documents associated grid is missing
 * Unable to view folders